 To ensure a reliable result with iCheck Iron and iCheck Fluoro, FK samples require a customized sample preparation protocol.
-First, the FK is ground into a fine, flour-like powder and digested with $\alpha$ -amylase, taka-amylase A, or taka-diastase enzymes\.
-Enzymes help to break down the starch matrix of ground FK and release the embedded micronutrients within the kernels for efficient extraction of Iron and Vitamin A.
+First, the FK is ground into a fine, flour-like powder.
+Then a diluted sodium hydroxide solution is added.
+In some cases digestion with amylase enzyme may be required.
+The basic environment induces swelling of the starch, while enzymes help break down the starch matrix of ground FK what helps to release the embedded micronutrients within the kernels for efficient extraction of Iron and Vitamin A.